-On the Middleware Diagnostics Advisor Setup page, choose whether to purge data.
+On the Middleware Diagnostics Advisor Setup page, you can do the following:

-If you choose the Purge Data option, enter the preferred number of days for which data should be retained.
+To set your preferred frequency, in the Purge Policy section, you can select the Purge Data Older Than option, and enter the preferred number of days for which the data should be retained.

 If Middleware Diagnostics Advisor is being enabled for the first time, it is recommended that you enable JMS Destination Metrics.
 However, in order to analyze JMS Queues, it is required to enable the metrics.

 There are two methods that you can use to enable JMS Destination Metrics.